‘Teen Mom OG’ Ratings Decline Despite Addition Of Mackenzie McKee

 Farrah Abraham was let go from the show in 2018 and did not appear on the following season.
 Rather, MTV added Bristol Palin and Cheyenne Floyd to the cast, taking the cast from four members to five.
 Despite the change, the season premiere in 2018 only brought in 957,000 viewers.

-Bristol Palin left the show after only one season and the current season of the show premiered with only four cast members including Maci Bookout, Catelynn Lowell, Amber Portwood, and Cheyenne Floyd who decided to stay on to share more of her story.
+Bristol Palin left the show after only one season and the current season of the show premiered with only four cast members, including Maci Bookout, Catelynn Lowell, Amber Portwood, and Cheyenne Floyd who decided to stay on to share more of her story.

-Mackenzie will be featured on the final two episodes of the season as well as the Teen Mom OG reunion special which she traveled to New York City to film last month.
+Mackenzie will be featured on the final two episodes of the season as well as the Teen Mom OG reunion special, which she traveled to New York City to film last month.
 It is unclear if she will be asked to join the Teen Mom OG cast full-time or not, but rumors suggest that if her “trial basis” goes well, she could join the cast full-time.

 There are others who wonder if Farrah Abraham would consider returning to the series that initially made her famous.
 Although she was taken off the show once only to be brought back, it is unclear if that could happen again.
 Back in April, Farrah spoke to Radar Online and revealed whether or not she would even consider a return to the hit MTV reality show.